Why AI Agencies Are Leaving GoHighLevel in 2026 (And Where They're Going)

 Time is the one resource that bootstrapped AI agency founders cannot get back.
 Every hour you spend configuring a tool is an hour you are not spending on outreach, calls, or delivery.
 The learning curve of your agency platform has a direct impact on your time-to-first-client.

 GoHighLevel has a notoriously steep learning curve.
 The platform documentation is extensive, but navigating it requires knowing what you are looking for.
-The community-created tutorials number in the thousands, but they assume you are building a marketing agency — the setups and configurations they walk through are irrelevant for AI agencies.
+The community-created tutorials number in the thousands, but many assume you are building a marketing agency, the setups and configurations they walk through are less relevant for AI agencies.
 Even experienced SaaS users report needing one to two weeks to become proficient with GHL.

-We have seen this pattern repeat across dozens of AI agency founders.
-They sign up for GHL, spend a week watching tutorials, spend another week configuring their account, realize they still need a LinkedIn tool, sign up for Expandi, spend three days integrating it (poorly) with GHL, and finally start sending outreach three weeks after they decided to "get started."
-Three weeks of zero revenue-generating activity.
+We have seen this pattern repeat across dozens of AI agency founders: sign up for GHL, spend a week watching tutorials, spend another week configuring the account, realize a LinkedIn tool is still needed, sign up for Expandi, spend a few days integrating it, and finally start sending outreach roughly three weeks after deciding to "get started."

 Where They Are Going

-It is not perfect — no platform is.
-If you need white-label SaaS reselling, GHL is still the right choice.
+None of these are perfect.
+If you need white-label SaaS reselling, GHL is still the right choice for that specific model.
 If you need complex SMS workflows for client delivery, GHL does that better.
 If you have a 20-person team with complex permission needs, GHL's CRM has more administrative depth.
-But for the core use case of "I am one person (or a small team) building an AI agency and I need to find clients, close deals, and get paid" — Ciela is where the market is moving.
+The right call depends on which of GHL's strengths you actually use.

 The Migration Playbook

-If you are reading this and recognizing your own experience with GoHighLevel, here is the practical playbook for making the switch.
+If you are reading this and recognizing your own experience with GoHighLevel, here is the practical playbook for making the switch to a leaner CRM and outreach stack.

 Step 1: Export your data.
 Go to GHL's contacts section and export everything as a CSV.
-Include all custom fields — you can map them to Ciela fields during import.
+Include all custom fields, you can map them during import.
 Export your pipeline deals separately.

 The Bigger Picture